 Driving there: Route 50 stretches in a horseshoe around the fjord of Borgarfjörður, and at the bottom of this horseshoe is Deildartunguhver, so no matter if you’re driving from the north or south, you follow route 50 and you will find it.

 If you need a breather and a bite, stop by the small town, hotel, campground and restaurant at Húsafell, which also has a pool and golf course.
-This is also the pick-up location for the Inside the Glacier tour unless you’re driving up to the glacier’s edge (see below).
+This is also the pick-up location for several tours unless you’re driving up to the glacier’s edge (see below).
 Driving there is just a matter of continuing 7-minutes on route 518 from Hraunfossar.